jfrench/BayesianStatistics/README.md

 # BayesianStatistics
-Code associated with my course on Bayesian Statistics
+Code and notes associated with my course on Bayesian Statistics